-The Operating Account reports the revenues earned from the services provided to clients of the PGT and the operating and capital expenditures relating to the provision of these services.
+The Operating Account reports the recoveries earned from the services provided to clients of the PGT and the operating and capital expenditures relating to the provision of these services.
 Clients are adults who are not capable of managing their own affairs, deceased persons' estates which have no other person willing and able to act for them, estates of missing persons, and children in receipt of settlement funds, insurance policy proceeds or money from estates.

-Separate financial information has been prepared as at March 31, 2015 for client trust accounts, which include \$842 million (2014 - \$850 million) of net assets held in trust.
+Separate financial information has been prepared as at March 31, 2016 for client trust accounts, which include \$863 million (2015 - \$842 million) of net assets held in trust.